keyboardAnt/newt/tdmpc2/discover/README.md

 ## Log Directory Structure

-Each training run creates a unique timestamp-based directory:
+All logs are consolidated in a single timestamp-based directory structure (Hydra's default `outputs/` directory is disabled):

 ```
 logs/<task>/<YYYYMMDD_HHMMSS>[_exp_name]/